global view constructed of white lines

 By Marlon Saria, PhD, RN, and Santosh Kesari, MD, PhD

 Cancer-related cognitive dysfunction has been reported in as many as 75 percent of individuals receiving cancer treatment.
-For many, the symptoms will be subtle and short-lived, however, 15 to 35 percent may experience persistent deficits well beyond the active treatment phase.2 While the deficits associated with cancer-related cognitive dysfunction are mild, are more annoying than incapacitating, and often undiagnosed, the experience is real and significant for cancer survivors.1
+For many, the symptoms will be subtle and short-lived, however, 15 to 35 percent may experience persistent memory deficits well beyond the active treatment phase.2 While the deficits associated with cancer-related cognitive dysfunction are mild, are more annoying than incapacitating, and often undiagnosed, the experience of chemo brain symptoms is real and significant for cancer survivors.1

 There are no medications approved for the prevention and treatment of cancer-related cognitive dysfunction.Neurostimulants, drugs that affect mental processes, are being investigated as agents that may reduce the impact of cancer treatment on cognitive function.
 Methylphenidate (Aptensio XR®, Concerta®, Ritalin® LA), a drug approved for attention deficit disorder, and modafinil (Provigil), approved for treatment of narcolepsy, have not shown sufficient evidence of effectiveness to be approved for use in cancer-related cognitive dysfunction.2 However, these are commonly used in practice and some patients appear to have dramatic benefit.